kylej21/kylej21/README.md

 # About Me:
 I am a computer science student at UCLA interested in Full Stack Develpment and Software Engineering.
+I am particularly experienced with React and TypeScript.
 I am also interested in data analytics/visualization.

 # Tech Skills: